radio4000/blog/content/posts/how-to-discover-new-music.md

 ## A method to discover new music organically, and learn your tastes

-### same artist
+### Artist

 You liked something that artist did, she/he/they possibly have other projects you might enjoy.
 Also note that the bassist, trumpetist, backing vocal of an act can have a solo project, or collaborate with other people.
 Don't just look at the big names, dig into those who more in the shadows are also part of the creation of the grooves we like.

-### same label
+### Label

+Labels are a key on the production of new music, making it happen, promoting records they create so they are being heard, accessed by us, the craving audience.

-A label is mainly one or a group of persons, puting energy and time in finding music and artists they like, and working together with them so their music is being compiled and distributed to reach other people who might enjoy it.
-Labels usually release multiple new music as their releases over their years of activity.
+A label is mainly composed of one or a group of persons, puting energy and time in finding music, artists they like.
+Then, working together so an artist music's is compiled and distributed to reach an audience, other people who might enjoy it.
+Labels usually publish multiple new music over their years of activity.
+You can follow their news, and get music fresh out from where it's baked.

-Find a track you like, find the album, lp, ep
+Many artists are also self pusblishing their records, often you will be able to follow their updates on the different channels once publish their work, Youtube, Bandcamp, Soundcloud.

+Note that, as for an artist, a label which may have ceased to exist, as in publish new records, does not make it any less worthy of interest.

+If you haven't already, look out for the name of the labels on your favorite records.
+Maybe try to find the smallest labels, the ones for which putting out a record requires as much energy and involvment as producing its notes.
+Look it up online, explore its release on Discogs or at a record in town.
+This is most definitely where you'll find a great deal of new favorites.

-### new styles and genres
+### Styles and genres
 You've been listening to rock, house, classic or raggae for a while now.
 There is definitely something aside that you will get to love.
 It maybe even doesn't have a name yet.
 Sure the beat is not quite the same, but give